Uncertainties in supernova input rates drive qualitative differences in simulations of galaxy evolution: The critical importance of the minimum progenitor mass

 \section{The critical importance of the minimum progenitor mass}

 In the previous sections, we have examined how purely numerical choices for approximating or simplifying the injection timescale of SN energy impact the effectiveness of the SN feedback at driving galactic outflows and regulating star formation.
 In each of these tests, we have assumed a constant specific SN energy produced per unit mass of stars formed, $\mathcal{E}_{\rm SN}=10^{49}\erg\Msun^{-1}$, while varying only the SN delay time $t_0$ and injection timescale $\tau_{\rm SN}$.
-If we consider instead the observational and theoretical uncertainties in the minimum progenitor mass for SN, as we have briefly described in Section~\ref{injection_rates}, it is clear that a different minimum progenitor mass will change both $\tau_{\rm SN}$ and $\mathcal{E}_{\rm SN}$.
+If we consider instead the observational and theoretical uncertainties in the minimum progenitor mass for SNe, as we have briefly described in Section~\ref{injection_rates}, it is clear that a different minimum progenitor mass will change both $\tau_{\rm SN}$ and $\mathcal{E}_{\rm SN}$.
 To that end, we have run a set of 5 galaxies with SN energies and injection timescales corresponding to the values for a \citet{Chabrier2003} IMF and a linear approximation of the \citet{Raiteri1996} stellar lifetimes for minimum progenitor masses of $6-10\Msun$.
 The energies and timescales of these runs are listed in Table~\ref{SN_min_mass_inputs}.
 The first SN is determined by the most massive progenitor, which we fix to $100\Msun$ in all runs, giving $t_0=3.3\Myr$.
 With a constant SN energy of $10^{51}\erg$, the minimum SN progenitor mass will strongly impact the total SN energy budget ($\mathcal{E}_{\rm SN}$) by changing the number of SN produced per unit stellar mass formed ($N_{\rm SN}$).
-Because we approximate the SN rate as constant (while in reality, the majority of SNe occur in the first $\sim25\Myr$ even for the smallest realistic minimum progenitor mass), assuming a constant luminosity means that the luminosity for smaller progenitor masses will be slightly lower than for larger ones.
-This is of course compensated for the significantly higher energy budget for low progenitor masses.
+Because we approximate the SN rate as constant (while in reality, roughly half of SNe occur in the first $\sim25\Myr$ even for the smallest realistic minimum progenitor mass), assuming a constant luminosity means that the luminosity for smaller progenitor masses will be slightly lower than for larger ones: with a $6\Msun$ minimum progenitor, the specific mechanical luminosity due to SNe is $7.46\times10^{33}\ergs\Msun^{-1}$, while a $10\Msun$ minimum progenitor mass gives a specific luminosity of $1.08\times10^{34}\ergs\Msun^{-1}$.
+While the instantaneous luminosity may be lower for a smaller progenitor mass, the longer time over which SNe detonate produce a larger integrated SN energy budget.
+Uncertainties in the minimum SN progenitor mass produce a much larger difference in the SN energy budget than uncertainties in the maximum SN progenitor mass or the form of the IMF, as we showed in figure~\ref{imf_limits}.
+While uncertainties in the evolution of SN remnants and the radiative losses that may occur in an unresolved, magnetized, turbulent ISM are most likely larger than the $\mathcal{O}(2)$ difference that the choice of minimum progenitor produces, all models for capturing these effects must begin with an energy budget set by the range of masses for SN progenitors.